apache/nuttx-apps/examples/README.txt

       microseconds.
 Default: 1000000
     CONFIG_EXAMPLES_TIMER_DELAY - This is the delay between timer samples in microseconds.
 Default: 10000
-    CONFIG_EXAMPLES_TIMER_APPNAME - This is the name of the built-in
-      application:  Default:  "timer"
     CONFIG_EXAMPLES_TIMER_STACKSIZE - This is the stack size allocated when the timer task runs.
 Default: 2048
     CONFIG_EXAMPLES_TIMER_PRIORITY - This is the priority of the timer task: